(This road leads to the Enigma behind Pink Floyd. This is part of my manuscript to show a little about who I am)

 Another John Mayall concert at the Grande in March of 1969 (photo below) a couple of my favorites were “Room to Move” written by John Mayall and “Parchment Farm” written by Mose Allison.
 I love Mayall’s harmonica playing, it’s so incredibly cool.

-John Mayall at the Grande Ballroom (me..very far left)
+John Mayall The Godfather of British Blues (me..very far left)

 Photo by Ruth Hoffman